-How to Easily Enable Gzip Compression in WordPress for Faster Loading
+How to Enable Gzip Compression in WordPress to Increase Site Speed

-Gzip Compression is a method which compress files(make them smaller) and increase the speed to which they are transferred to the browser.
+Gzip Compression is a method which compresses files(make them smaller) and increases the speed to which they are transferred to the browser.

 Why you need to Enable Gzip Compression on Your WordPress Website